NSTHEHACKER/Object_detection_in_python/README.md

 Note: The script assumes that the dataset of images is organized into subdirectories, with each subdirectory containing images of a single class.
 The name of each subdirectory is used as the label for the images in that subdirectory.
 If your dataset is organized differently, modify the script accordingly.

+## Credits

+This project was created by NSTHEHACKER .
+If you have any questions or feedback, please feel free to contact me at nakeeranthavasiappan@gmail.com .

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.